digitalvectorz/ccarps/Skills.md

 **Influence Skills (Varies)**
 There are several ways to influence another; each is a separate skill.
 A successful Influence roll results in a positive reaction from an NPC.
 Failure results in a negative reaction.
 Methods of influencing others include:

 * Diplomacy (PER): Managing negotiations, handling people, etc., so that there is little or no ill will.
-Defaults a +6 to your target number.
+Defaults a +6 to your target number on success.
 * Fast Talk (PER): Lying and deceit.
-Defaults a +5 to your target number.
+Defaults a +5 to your target number on success.
 * Intimidation (PER): Threats and violence.
-Defaults a +5 to your target number.
+Apply size modifier to target number.
+Defaults a +5 to your target number on success.
+(See: Combat - Size modifier table)
 * Savoir Faire (PER): Manners and etiquette, mainly useful in "high society" situations.
-Defaults a +4 to your target number.
+Defaults a +4 to your target number on success.
 * Sex Appeal (SPD): Vamping and seduction, usually of the opposite sex.
-Defaults a +3 to your target number.
+Defaults a +3 to your target number on success.
 * Streetwise (PER): Contacts and (usually) subtle intimidation.
 Only useful in "street" and criminal situations.
-Defaults a +5 to your target number.
+Defaults a +5 to your target number on success.

 **Interrogation (PER)**
 The skill in questioning; inquiry, usually of a suspected guilty party.